MULTIMEDIA

 December 2016, Ann Arbor

 A mixed cast of inanimate and human actors ask the question: can performance be dangerous?
 Are humans onstage real people?
 Are boxes and stools?
-What’s the difference between something bad that happens onstage--and Something Actually Bad?
-The answer may be a ghost story, a campfire song, an honest conversation--or something worse
+What’s the difference between something bad that happens onstage and Something Actually Bad?
+The answer may be a ghost story, a campfire song, an honest conversation--or something much worse.

 Washing Machine Explodes